-A. Financial Procedures
+A. FINANCIAL PROCEDURES

 - 1. The Grantee must maintain a financial management system using generally accepted accounting principles to provide adequate accountability for the Grant. - a.
 The Grantee's records must disclose accurate information about the grant award, obligations, unobligated balances, assets, liabilities, expenditures and revenues.
-Records should include a cash receipts journal, cash disbursements journal and a general ledger. - i.
-The general ledger must include clearly labeled entries for grant transactions.
-The activity dates must match those reflected on checks and bank statements. - b.
+Records should include a cash receipts journal, cash disbursements journal and a general ledger. - The general ledger must include clearly labeled entries for grant i. transactions.
+The activity dates must match those reflected on checks and bank statements.
+Records may include a detailed spreadsheet detailing all revenues and expenditures associated with the project The following information should be included: - Budget and cost control measures • - Clear identification of RIA funds • - Date of deposit for the grant funds drawn - Date of payment - Name of payee - Invoice number - Check number - Amount of funds disbursed • - b.
 The Grantee's financial management system should have a cash management system that minimizes the time between receipt and disbursement of grant funds.
 See Section IIE: Grant Expenditures for additional information. - c.
 The Grantee's financial management system must have budget control procedures that make it possible to compare actual expenditures with budgeted amounts for each supported activity and to correct any variances. - d.
 The Grantee's financial management system must make it possible to relate financial information to performance or productivity. - e.
 The Grantee's financial management system must also have sound internal control procedures that cover cash, real and personal property and other assets. - 2.
 All accounting records must be supported by source documentation.
 This documentation must show that expenditures occurred during the grant period, were only for allowable costs and were approved by authorized officials.
-Records should also document that checks were only written for invoiced amounts. - 3.
-The Grantee must maintain separate accounting records for each new grant awarded and track grant transactions separately.
+Records should also document that checks were only written for invoiced amounts.

+- 3. The Grantee must maintain separate accounting records for each new grant awarded and track grant transactions separately.
 In some cases, it may be appropriate to establish a separate bank account to help in tracking grant funds. - 4.
 The State Treasurer's Office (STO) will issue checks or make electronic payments/direct deposits for RIA grant payments.
+All grantees must be registered as a vendor with the State of South Carolina.
+More information can be found here: procurement.sc.gov/doing-biz/registration.
 Direct deposits will be made to the Grantee's bank account set up through the STO for other state payments.
 In such cases, Grantees will need to credit the RIA grant payments to the account designated for this RIA grant.
-If a direct deposit account has not been established with the STO, it is recommended that an account be established at www.Treasurer.sc.gov/ach prior to submission of the Approved
+If a direct deposit account has not been established with the STO, it is recommended that an account be established at www.Treasurer.sc.gov/ach prior to submission of the Approved Signatures for Payments and Checks form to RIA.